ten03/AfricaInsurance/README.md

  * Feature engineering notebook and resulting data .csv file
     * Africa Insurance - feature engineering.ipynb
     * insurance_africa.csv
+    * insurance_africa.xlsx
+       * also included a .xlsx file for ease of importing into Power BI
  * Dashboard using your .csv